cschol/vcv-plugindownloader/README.md

 - can fall back to cloning and building the plugin from source (via command line option).
 - will try prefer the latest `git tag` (if there is one), otherwise check out the `HEAD` of the `master` branch to build the plugin.
 - allows specifying a Rack patch (`.vcv`) file and download all publicly available plugins contained in the patch file
+- allows updating all existing plugins in the `plugins` folder without installing any new plugins.

 ## Prerequisites